Carpal Tunnel Syndrome: Non-Operative Management

 - Splinting- Splint wrist in neutral to minimise pressure in the tunnel and to provide rest from the aggravating activity

-- Joint mobilisation – If there is restricted joint mobility, mobilise carpals for increased carpal tunnel space.
+- Joint mobilisation – mobilise carpals for increased carpal tunnel space if there is restricted joint mobility.

 - Biomechanical analysis- identify faulty wrist or upper extremity motions.
 Adapt the environment if possible to reduce the need for faulty motion.
 Strengthen and increase endurance in stabilising muscles.

 - Tendon gliding exercise – Teach patient tendon gliding exercises to develop mobility in the extrinsic tendons.
-Such exercises should be performed gently to prevent increased swelling.
-One of such flexor tendon gliding exercise consists of 5 finger positions.
-Start off from neutral (straight hand) to hook fist position, then proceed to a full fist, followed by a straight fist and then thumb flexion. (see figure 1)
+These exercises should be performed gently to prevent increased swelling.
+One such flexor tendon gliding exercise consists of 5 finger positions.
+Start off from neutral (straight hand) to hook fist position.
+Proceed to a full fist, followed by a straight fist and then thumb flexion. (see figure 1)

 Figure 1 – Tendon Gliding Exercise: 1.Straight Hand 2.Claw Fist (hook)